A large and predominately white pigeon. Black on lower parts of wings, end of the tail as well as black eyes and a pale yellow/whitish bill.

-The Pied Imperial Pigeon is commonly found in northern Australia in coastal areas from the Kimberley’s to the Great Barrier Reef.
-Birds residing in the Kimberley’s are non-migratory, while the birds in the east of Queensland are migratory.
-Migratory birds in the east arrive from Indonesia and Papua New Guinea in August and depart February to April.
+The Pied Imperial Pigeon is commonly found in northern Australia in coastal areas from the Kimberley to the Great Barrier Reef.
+Birds residing in the Kimberley are non-migratory, while the birds in the east of Queensland are migratory.
+Migratory birds in the east arrive from Indonesia and Papua New Guinea in August and depart from February - April.

 35 - 45 centimetres in length, with a 45 cm wingspan.